Links on Android Authority may earn us a commission. Learn more.

 167.24 x 76.54 x 9.36mm

-Motorola Moto G Power 2022 review: Should I buy it?
+Motorola Moto G Power 2022 review: The verdict

 The Motorola Moto G Power (2022) isn’t the worst option for someone who needs a new phone on a limited budget, but it’s hard to recommend given the numerous gripes.
 It packs a solid camera setup, an IP52 rating, and a (nominally) smoother 90Hz display.
 However, there’s no 5G support, the processor has received a downgrade, and the wired charging is significantly slower than last year’s model.
 It’s ultimately a case of a few minor steps forward and some highly questionable larger steps back for Motorola.
 In addition, the lack of updates beyond Android 12 limits its long-term value.

 For every improvement on the Moto G Power (2022), something else finds a way to go backward.